openpol-org/openpol.org/index.md

 If you belong to a law enforcement agency and want to join efforts please contact us at openpol@openpol.org

-The main goal of this project is to promote the use, development and dissemination of open source software in public administration to achieve the following **objectives**:
+The main goal of this project is to promote the use, development and spreading of open source software in public administration to achieve the following **objectives**:

 * Improve economic and productive efficiency.
 * Reuse of ideas and efforts.